-The approximate consumption of beer in Germany was in the order of 91.8 liters per inhabitant during 2019 which was a slight decrease from 94.0 liters reported during 2018.
-Whereas the approximate consumption of sparkling wine in Germany was in the order 3.4 liters per inhabitant reported during 2019 which was the same as 2018.
-Further as of 2018 the amount of alcohol taxed in the nation was to the tune of 186 million liters which was reportedly a year-on-year increase by 4.9%.
+The approximate consumption of beer in Germany was 91.8 litres per inhabitant in 2019, which was a slight decrease from 94.0 litres reported in 2018.
+Whereas the approximate consumption of sparkling wine in Germany was 3.4 litres per inhabitant reported during 2019, which was the same as in 2018.
+Further, as of 2018, the amount of alcohol taxed in the nation was to the tune of 186 million litres which was reportedly a year-on-year increase of 4.9%.
 Further, as an effect of regulation brought about by the Alcohol Tax Act over the taxation of alcohol and products containing alcohol since 1 January 2018, the nation reportedly collected € 2.1 billion in revenue from alcohol tax (formerly spirits tax) in 2018.
-Also, in 2019 15,706 distilleries were licensed in Germany which was an increase from the reported 14,671 distilleries that were licensed in Germany during 2018.
-Moreover, in 2019 the Sales of sparkling wine in 2019 amounted to around 320.8 million liters.
-This includes taxed domestic sales with 279.8 million liters and tax-free exports with 41.0 million liters.
+Also, in 2019 15,706 distilleries were licensed in Germany, which was an increase from the reported 14,671 distilleries that were licensed in Germany in 2018.
+Moreover, the Sales of sparkling wine in 2019 amounted to around 320.8 million litres.
+This includes taxed domestic sales with 279.8 million litres and tax-free exports with 41.0 million litres.
 The taxed sales of sparkling wine brought the federal government a target-tax amount of € 377.0 million.
 [Source: The Federal Statistical Office].
-Therefore, such a promising market of alcohol-based beverages is expected to facilitate the growth of the Germany alcohol ingredients market, during the forecast period.
+Therefore, such a promising market for alcohol-based beverages is expected to facilitate the growth of the German alcohol ingredients market during the forecast period.